-The Arroyo Vista Neighborhood Plan was approved by the Livermore City Council on July $2^{nd}$ , 2007.
+The Arroyo Vista Neighborhood Plan was approved by the Livermore City Council on July 2nd, 2007.
 The plan area is approximately 28 acres and covers the vacant land south of First Street along the north side of Las Positas Road and east of existing neighborhood commercial services.
 The plan includes two conceptual land use plans.
 The conceptual plans are intended to show how one might develop the entire site at the lower end of the density range (402 dwelling units) and at the high end (495 dwelling units).
 The plan includes the following mandatory provisions: three variations of housing types, one neighborhood park, open space, and trails.
-Since a residential subdivision was approved under the Neighborhood Plan in 2017 for 435 units, the sites can no longer be developed as industrial without City Council approval of a major conditional use permit.
+Since a residential subdivision was approved under the Neighborhood Plan, in 2017 for 435 units the sites can no longer be developed as industrial without City Council approval of a major conditional use permit.
 The 2017 subdivision entitlements are still valid but the project has not yet started construction.
+The property is currently in escrow with a prominent homebuilder who anticipates closing in first quarter 2023.
+The homebuilder has also informed city staff that they will be submitting the subdivision and development improvement plans before the end of 2022.